Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Parameter-free algorithm for convex problems

 \vgap

-\begin{assumption} The subroutine $(x_s, L_s) =\cA(f, \sigma_s, \xu_s, x_{s-1}, N_s)$ has the following performance guarantees after the $k$-th gradient evaluation of $\nabla f$:
+\begin{assumption} The subroutine $x_s =\cA(f, \sigma_s, \xu_s, x_{s-1})$ has the following performance guarantees after the $k$-th gradient evaluation of $\nabla f$:

 Here $x_s^k$ is the computed approximate solution and $L_s^k$ is an estimate of Lipschitz constant $L$ such that $L_s^k\le c_\cA L$, where $c_\cA$ is a universal constant that depends on algorithm $\cA$.
-Subroutine $\cA$ will terminate whenever $k\ge 8\sqrt{2L_s^k/\sigma_s}$ and output the approximate solution $x_s = x_s^k$ and estimate $L_s = L_s^k$. \end{assumption} The above sublinear convergence assumption is satisfied by many algorithms.
-For example, if we use a backtracking linesearch implementation of the accelerated gradient method in \cite{nesterov2018lectures} (see, e.g., \cite{nesterov2015universal}), then the assumption is satisfied with $c_\cA = 4$.
+Subroutine $\cA$ will terminate whenever $k\ge 8\sqrt{2L_s^k/\sigma_s}$ and output the approximate solution $x_s = x_s^k$. \end{assumption} The above sublinear convergence assumption is satisfied by many algorithms.
+For example, if we use a line search based uniformly optimal accelerated gradient method in \cite{nesterov2018lectures} (see, e.g., \cite{nesterov2015universal}), the assumption is satisfied with $c_\cA = 4$.